 Throughout 2007, the Board carried out a fundraising effort in order to complete the purchase of the piano.
 Pianist Bernard Rose kicked off the campaign by giving a benefit concert, and many local businesses and individuals made donations of all sizes.
 When fundraising successfully concluded in January 2008, the Series became the proud owner of their Steinway B.

-From left are board members Leslie Gensburg, Judy Rankin, and Lucy Haworth with the new piano.
+Leslie Gensburg, Judy Rankin, and Lucy Haworth with the new Steinway

 Since its acquisition, individuals and groups (like First Night North) have been given permission to play the piano.
 Additionally, the St. Johnsbury Academy uses the piano for school functions in exchange for housing it in South Church Hall.
 And ever since its arrival in 2007, audiences have enjoyed and remarked on its rich and impressive sound.